bioconda/bioconda.github.io/_sources/faqs.rst.txt

 macOS (x86_64 and arm64).
 Windows is not supported.

 **Python:**
-Bioconda currently supports Python 3.8, 3.9, 3.10, 3.11, and 3.12 (see "pinned packages"
+Bioconda currently supports Python 3.10, 3.11, 3.12, and 3.13 (see "pinned packages"
 below for where this is configured).
-There are still packages in the Bioconda channel for earlier versions of Python (2.7, 3.6, and 3.7), but new packages are not built for these versions.
+There are still packages in the Bioconda channel for earlier versions of Python, but new packages are not built for these versions.

 Packages which declare `noarch: python` and only depend on packages that also